 Unscrambler is available as subscription with single- and multi-user plans.
 Please contact us for a quote and we’ll help you find the best solution.

 Try the most powerful tool for multivariate analysis

-Get a free 10-day trial of the industry leading tool for multivariate analysis and spectroscopy, including Python support and Design-Expert, to experience the ease of use, powerful analytics and interactive visualisations.
+Get a free 10-day trial of the industry leading tool for multivariate analysis and spectroscopy, including support for Python, to experience the ease of use, powerful analytics and interactive visualisations.